 Moreover, the "12" rating is still highly restrictive.
 Billy Elliot , in many ways a natural "12" was classified at "15" because of the extensive use of four-letter words, albeit in a

 conversational rather than aggressive manner.
 The rule at "12" is that strong language should be rare and justified by context.
 As to violence, there should be no dwelling on detail and no emphasis on blood and injuries.
 Sexual violence

 can only be implied or briefly indicated and in any case without physical detail.
 Likewise, sexual activity may only be implied.
 Sexual references must do no more than reflect standards set by sex education in schools.
 There can be horror movies

 at "12" but limited to occasional gory moments.
 Similarly, references to soft drugs or scenes where soft drugs are used must be brief and few in number.
 They must be justified by context and indicate the dangers.
 Hard drugs are off

 Crouching Tiger, Hidden Dragon was classified at "12" because the considerable violence was cast in the form of stylised martial arts.
 It is always a consideration to what extent form

-the BBFC did conflict with the rule that "realistic and contemporary weapons should not be glamorised".
+submitted to the BBFC did conflict with the rule that "realistic and contemporary weapons should not be glamorised".
 The main problem concerned shots emphasising the attractiveness of flick knives.
-The film company took the board's concerns seriously and
+The film company took the board's

-responsible adult.
+or responsible adult.
 At the box office window, the cinema staff have no way of ascertaining whether the older person who presents him or herself is indeed the parent or nominated by the parent.
-Insisting on adult accompaniment might encourage some kids to
+Insisting on adult accompaniment might encourage

 When older readers of this newspaper were young teenagers, using a willing stranger to get one into a forbidden film was a recognised practice and I don't remember any reports of harmful experiences.
 But those days of innocence have